GhadirMadani/GhadirMadani.github.io/_posts/2025-04-20-assignment-2.md

 To prepare the data for mapping, I added two more sets of columns: one for the latitude and longitude of the origin port, and another for the destination.
 These were either manually researched or matched using a reference table I created.

+To organize the data more clearly, I split it into two CSV files: one for **ships arriving in Zanzibar** and one for **ships departing from Zanzibar**.
+For the arrivals file, I recorded the port the ship came from in the “From” column and used Zanzibar’s coordinates (`lat: -6.1659`, `lon: 39.2026`) as the “Bound To” location.
+For the departures file, I did the opposite — I used Zanzibar’s coordinates as the origin (“From”) and recorded the next port the ship was heading to in the “Bound To” column.
+This split made it easier to map inbound and outbound traffic separately and helped avoid confusion when visualizing routes.

 In some cases, the Gazette didn’t list a departure or arrival date, or the information was vague — like “still in harbour.”
 When that happened, I marked those rows as best I could and assumed that “still in harbour” meant the ship was currently in Zanzibar.

 I also noticed that some ships, like *Cupid* and *Barawa*, appeared multiple times across different weeks.
 Rather than combine them, I treated each weekly mention as a separate entry to stay true to the time-based structure of the reports.